jassuwu/sc-gbm-hack/README.md

 3. **Training**: Train your selected model on your prepared dataset.
 During training, the model will learn to classify signature images as either original or forged.
 4. **Evaluation**: After training, evaluate your model's performance on a separate test set.

+The CNN model is specifically trained on large number of dense layers to overfit the training data and match the signature exactly.

 ### Siamese Network Approach

 1. **Data Collection**: Gather a dataset of cheques with signatures.